lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 ![tree-post-order-traversal.jpg](img/tree-post-order-traversal.jpg)

+如何记忆：pre, in, post 是指root 的被访问顺序。

+- pre: 先root -> left -> right
+- in: left -> 中间root -> right
+- post: left -> right -> 最后root

+#### Binary Tree

+A binary tree has a special condition that each node can have two children at maximum.

 #### Binary Search Tree (BST)

 - A node's left child must have a value less than or equal to its parent's value.
-- A node's right child must have a value greater than its parent value.
+- A node's right child must have a value greater than its parent's value.
 - Each node has a key and an associated value.
-- Binary search tree is not binary tree.
+- Binary search tree is a special binary tree.

 ![img/binary-search-tree.jpg](img/binary-search-tree.jpg)